StephanieTayo/Change_request_system/README.md

 The admin is able to see placed requests and approve or disapprove the requests.

  Technologies applied;

- MongoDB database
+ -MongoDB database
- Express
+ -Express (Auth, bycrypt,routes)
- NodeJS
+ -NodeJS
- Html css js jquery
+ -Html css js jquery